TEAM LEAGUE SEASON INFO

 – 9-set format for A & B. 7-set format for C & D.

-– For seed AND making playoffs, head-to-head record is first tiebreaker and leg differential is 2nd tiebreaker.
+– For seed AND making playoffs, head-to-head record is first tiebreaker and leg win percentage is 2nd tiebreaker.
 This rule was new for the Summer 2022 Season.

-– NEW FOR THIS SEASON – Third playoff tiebreaker is a coin flip.
+– Third playoff tiebreaker is a coin flip.
 This rule was new for the Summer 2017 Season.

-– NEW FOR THIS SEASON – Playoff Home Venue scheduling conflict resolution: If two teams both have home advantage at the same venue where there is not the possibility to play at the same time, the team with the better record (using the same tiebreaker rules as seed & playoffs) will retain use of that location.
+– Playoff Home Venue scheduling conflict resolution: If two teams both have home advantage at the same venue where there is not the possibility to play at the same time, the team with the better record (using the same tiebreaker rules as seed & playoffs) will retain use of that location.
 The other team(s) may reschedule with the approval of the other team & location, or choose an alternate location that must be a venue that sponsors a team for the current season, and meets the approval of the board.
 This rule was new for the Summer 2017 Season.

-– Boards assignment at locations with multiple matches is to be determined by venue owners/mgrs.
+– Board assignments at locations with multiple matches are to be determined by venue owners/mgrs.

 – Dues must be paid prior to start of 1st match.
-Dues are $25 per player, per season.
-The SCDA is no longer offering a $50 annual membership.
-You can pay Dues online at www.SCDALEAGUE.com/pay-dues under the Player Info or Important Links menu.
+Dues are $100 per team, per season.
+You can pay Dues online at www.SCDALEAGUE.com.
+This rule was new for the Summer 2022 Season; edit Spring 2023

 – Alternates may play for 2 different teams in their 1st and 2nd matches ONLY.
 The 3rd time an alternate plays can only be for one of those 2 teams and the alternate will then become a full-time player for that team ONLY.
 A new alternate may not play in the last two weeks of the season.